“THE BIG CHANGE”

 Nathalie is French, from Paris.
 She’s an architect.
 She met Tim, her husband, some years ago in Texas during an inspirational escape.
 Tim is an artist.
 They fell in love, and Tim moved to Paris.

 Today Paris Texas Antwerp is a cutting edge multidisciplinary space, where everything can happen.
-It’s a meeting spot for artistic dialogue, a gallery and an event space.
-Nathalie and Tim also have their living space on the 1st floor.
+It’s a meeting spot for artistic dialogue, a gallery and and the place where Nathalie and Time live.

 The philosophy of the dream, as a secondary layer.
 People who don’t take themselves too seriously, with a twist of humour.
 Maybe because of its situation “in between” two big neighbour countries.
 But anyway, there’s a real personal spirit in the creative process.